 FAQs about Colombia

 Colombia occupies the northwest corner of South America, just south of Panama and north of Peru, with extensive coastline on both the Caribbean and the Pacific.
 It’s a two- or three-hour flight south from Miami and covers a wide range of climatic zones, from deserts and reef-fringed coasts in the north to endless wetlands in the center; rolling farmlands in the heartland and endless tracts of untouched rain forest, all crisscrossed by three parallel ridges of the Andes mountains.

 For more information on the best places in Colombia, check out our Colombia travel guide, filled with itineraries for every traveler.

 2. Can I travel to Colombia right now?

 Yes!
 Colombia is open to travelers from most countries, and all destinations are open to tourism with bio-security regulations in place, while visitors are required to be vaccinated against Covid-19.
 Tourism numbers remain reduced compared with pre-pandemic, meaning it’s actually the best time to visit Colombia.

 3. Is traveling to Colombia safe?

-For travellers who practice common sense, Colombia is a safe place to visit.
-Avoid being a target by being discreet with valuables such as phones, watches and money, and take taxis directly to your destination when out after dark.
-Some areas in the big cities of Colombia experience violent crime, but travellers rarely find themselves in these neighbourhoods.
+For travelers who practice common sense, Colombia is a safe place to visit.
+Avoid being a target by being discreet with valuables such as phones, watches, and money, and take taxis directly to your destination when out after dark.
+Some areas in the big cities of Colombia experience violent crime, but travelers rarely find themselves in these neighborhoods.

 4. Which places should I avoid in Colombia?